 This is a descriptive-analytical study that was conducted to determine the number of nursing staff in hospitals with a first-grade national accreditation in 2019.
 The results of this study could be used to improve the composition and number of nursing staff.
 The study population was a multi-specialty private hospital with 347 beds.
 The workforce estimation methods used in this article are as follows: the traditional method, WHO guidelines, a system-based approach, minimum standard, California, Ministry of Health, Abdullah and Levin, and Young and Wolf.
 The workforce estimation was conducted using 8 methods.
-The number of staff in each ward is generally determined based on the workload and the standards; however, the results of workforce estimation by each method might be different.
+The number of staff in each ward is generally determined based on the workforce estimation by each method might be different.